trek10inc/crashcheck/README.md

       name: read-pod-status-sa
       namespace: default

 You can assign a service account to a pod once these resources have been provisioned using the “spec.serviceAccountName” field.
-An example of a job that utlizes this service account looks like the following.
+An example of a job that utlizes this container and the previously mentioned service account looks like the following.

     apiVersion: batch/v1
     kind: Job